 The parameter λ lets us control the time-decay tradeoff between recency and frequency.
 When λ is 0, then the formula reduces to counting the number of interactions of the user with the file.
 When λ is very large (and negative), then only the most recent event will contribute anything meaningful to the resulting score.
 To be able to incrementally update the score in realtime, we use the LogSumExp trick.

 Each user can be described by a vector with an entry for each file

 To compute the strength of the relationship between any two users, we can use a common measurement of vector distance, cosine similarity.

-Two users are considered closest collaborators, if they worked with same files and no other files, cosine similarity of 1, if they have never worked on any common files then the cosine similarity is 0.
+Two users are considered closest collaborators if they have the same affinity scores for the same files, in which case their cosine similarity is 1.
+If they have never worked on any common files, then their cosine similarity is 0.
 This can be expressed as

 Now, we can infer the strength of any two users by observing the file interactions, and the strength of that relationship naturally time-decays and updates as more events are observed.